 After years of investigation and additional research studies-all of which found no link between autism and vaccination (Eggertson, 2010)-the General Medical Council held a hearing in 2010.

 During this hearing, Wakefield "admitted and found proved" that the research was funded by Mr. Barr, who "had the benefit of public funding from the Legal Aid Board in relation to the pursuit of litigation against manufacturers of the MMR vaccine" (p.
 4).

 Additionally, the children in the study were not randomly selected for the study.
-Rather, according to the General Medical Council (2018), each child in the study was carefully selected after conversations with the children's parents and doctors.
-For instance, the report described procedures for the selection of each child, and Child 3 was referred by the child's general practitioner for having "behavioural problems of an autistic nature, severe constipation and learning difficulties all associated by his parents with his MMR vaccination" (p.
+Rather, according to the General Medical Council (2010), each child in the study was carefully selected after conversations with the children's parents and doctors.
+For instance, the report described procedures for the selection of each child, and Child 3, for example, was referred by the child's general practitioner for having "behavioural problems of an autistic nature, severe constipation and learning difficulties all associated by his parents with his MMR vaccination" (p.
 18).
-"In reaching its decision, the Panel concluded that [Wakefield's] description of the referral process as "routine", when it was not, was irresponsible and misleading and contrary to [Wakefield's] duty as a senior author" (p.
+"In reaching its decision, the Panel concluded that [Wakefield's] description of the referral process as 'routine', when it was not, was irresponsible and misleading and contrary to [Wakefield's] duty as a senior author" (p.
 46).

-The General Medical Council (2018) also found other irresponsible measures such as telling assistants to increase the amount of medication without reporting it to the doctor and taking blood samples from children at his son's birthday party (documented on pages 50-56).
+The General Medical Council (2010) also found other irresponsible measures such as telling assistants to increase the amount of medication without reporting it to the doctor and taking blood samples from children at his son's birthday party (documented on pages 50-56).

 Wakefield and the so-called link between vaccination and autism are both discredited, and Wakefield is no longer a practicing physician.
 In 2016, Wakefield directed a propaganda movie called "Vaxxed: From Cover-Up to Catastrophe."
 The movie was supposed to air at the Tribeca Film Festival but was pulled (Ryzik, 2016).
 Robert De Niro, one of the founders of the festival, originally supported the movie but later denounced it (Ryzik, 2016).
-Although, as of August 2020, a video clip of him supporting it is still on the Vaxxed website.
+Although, as of August 2021, a video clip of him supporting it is still on the Vaxxed website.

 So, is this a scientific controversy?
 The Wakefield article caused scientists to investigate the potential for a relationship.
 But, no additional evidence was found showing a link between vaccination and autism, making the only "evidence collected" based on a retracted article written by a discredited physician.
+Therefore, the idea of any link between vaccines and autism is not a scientific controversy.

 More Information

-To learn more about vaccination and immunity, check out OpenStax's chapter on Vaccines.
+To learn more about vaccination and immunity, check out OpenStax' s chapter on Vaccines.